PhamNguyenDucThienJB/LTWeb_BanSach/README.md

     Back-End: Servlet 3.0

     Database: MySql, JDBC, JDBI
-# Tool Use: IntelliJ And Tomcat 9.0
+# Tool Use:
+  + IntelliJ
+  + Tomcat 9.0

-#Technical was used in Project:
+# Technical was used in Project:
- +